Paradinandra: Description

 The flowers of P. suecica are less than 3.5 mm long, which is typical for fossil flowers from the Cretaceous.
 The flowers are organised into whorls of five parts.
-The sepals are free, lanceolate, and have as obtuse tip.
+The sepals are free, lanceolate, and have an obtuse tip.
 They bear trichomes along the median vein, and become much thinner away from the thickened centre.
 The petals are thought to be fused together, at least at their bases; they are shaped like a bishop's mitre.
 Each flower has 15 stamens, which may also be united at the base, and taper towards the attachment of the anther.
 The filaments of the outer whorl of five stamens are 0.75 mm long, while those of the inner whorl are around either 0.45 mm or 0.55 mm long.
 This results in the anthers falling into three distinct layers in the bud.
 It is not known whether the difference is retained on flowering.
 Pollen grains found associated with the flowers are 10–14 um long, and appear to be tricolpate, which is a characteristic of the eudicots.
 The gynoecium bears three styles, and the ovules are curved.